kennethlarotyamat/project16/media/text/readme.md

 If you are unsure of how to do this, please follow these instructions.
 It is important to understand you will need to make a separate repository for every project.
 You cannot deploy multiple pages from the same repository, even with different branches.
 Also, no matter whether you uploaded your files from your computer or not, make sure to thoroughly test your code!
 This only takes a few minutes, but will prevent the amount of resubmissions because you missed something.
+GitHub Repo & Pages
+If your project is uploaded to Codio, simply type "N/A".

+Submit Answer!
+Mark as CompletedBack to dashboard